Inside: Learn 60+ printable random acts of kindness ideas for kids. Plus, a 3-part guide for getting your kids on board with kindness.

 This was a beautiful life lesson in the moment, despite the messiness.
 Doing an act of kindness everyday wasn’t meant to look cookie cutter or like the movies.
 It was meant to look like real life.

-And it did… Just picture a 1 year-old dragging a bag of cherry tomatoes on the concrete sidewalk, a 4 year-old sobbing that he can’t carry a gallon of milk and a bag chock full of veggies, and a mom who is desperately trying to keep it together for the sake of one thing: kindness.
+And it did… Just picture a 1 year-old dragging a bag of cherry tomatoes on the concrete sidewalk, a 4 year-old sobbing that he can’t carry a gallon of milk and a bag chock full of veggies, and a mom who is simply trying to keep it together.

 A simple acts of kindness challenge for kids is a powerful tool.
 I never expected to see my kids get so excited about doing things for others.
 You can help your kids build their own kindness muscle too.